‘The Heart Of The House’: Knole House Through The Lens Of Woolf’s Orlando

 Eventually, both Knole and Sissinghurst would meet the same fate and were handed over to the National Trust.
 At the time Vita was reluctant to hand over her ‘darlings’ but as Orlando notes ‘the house… belonged to time now; to history’.
 Yet, the combination of the National Trust’s vital conservation and Vita and Virginia’s writing has prevented these houses from slipping under the ‘waves of time’.

-Hannah McCann is a history undergraduate student at the University of Sheffield.
-She recently completed the Sheffield Undergraduate Research Project which provides undergraduate students with an opportunity to research an area of special interest.
-In her project she chose to look at how Vita and Virginia’s Queer relationship manifests itself in their literature and at their National Trust Properties.
+Hannah McCann completed her BA in History at the University of Sheffield.
+During her time there, she participated in the Sheffield Undergraduate Research Project, which offers undergraduate students the opportunity to explore an area of special interest.
+For her project, she examined how Vita and Virginia’s queer relationship is reflected in their literature and at their National Trust properties.